 Research and development expenses account for a significant portion of our operating expenses.
-Research and development expenses consist primarily of research and development, manufacturing, monitoring and other services payments and in-license payments to Immetacyte and, to a lesser extent, salaries, benefits, and other personnel-related costs, including stock-based compensation, professional service fees and facility and other related costs.
-In-licensing payments to Immetacyte were treated as in-process research and development and expensed when incurred because the product candidates using the licensed TIL technology were determined to have no alternative future use.
-For the three and nine months ended September 30, 2021 and September 30, 2020, we did not allocate our research and development expenses by program.
+Research and development expenses consist primarily of research and development, manufacturing, monitoring and other services payments and, to a lesser extent, salaries, benefits and other personnel-related costs, including stock-based compensation, professional service fees and facility and other related costs.
+In addition, research and development expense is presented net of reimbursements from reimbursable tax and expenditure credits and grants from the U.K. government.
+For the three months ended March 31, 2022 and March 31, 2021, we did not allocate our research and development expenses by program.